Council Of Vampires YKTTW Discussion

-- Ref.
-Whitley Streiber's concept of a Vampire Parliament, where the world's vamps get together to discuss things like territories and breeding rights (breeding humans, that is).
+- Whitley Streiber's The Hunger and its sequels has the concept of a Vampire Parliament, where the world's vamps get together to discuss things like territories and breeding rights (breeding humans, that is).

 - A Medieval/Steampunk example happens in The Elder Scrolls III: Morrowind where there are three clans of vampires (Aundae, Berne & Quarra), at war with each other.
 Yes, you can join one of them in their fight.

-- One quest in Skyrim deals with a plot to turn the entire town of Morthal into this trope (with everyone in the town either becoming a vampire or a Sycophantic Servant/Cattle).
+- One quest deals with a plot to turn the entire town of Morthal into this trope (with everyone in the town either becoming a vampire or a Sycophantic Servant/Cattle).

-- Dawnguard, the first DLC expansion for Skyrim, will have this as a major faction which you can join or fight against.
+- Dawnguard, the first DLC expansion, will have this as a major faction which you can join or fight against.
 The trailer also hints that the bloodlines from Morrowind will be making a return.